 On January 6, 2021, CRS received a note payable of \$1,000 from the Silicon Valley Community Foundation (SVCF), which serves as capital to Isidro Investments, LLC for program uses in Guatemala, El Salvador, Haiti, and other countries approved by the Isidro Board of Directors.
 CRS repaid the note payable to SVCF on January 4, 2024.
-On May 28, 2021, CRS received another note payable of \$1,000 from SVCF, which serves as capital to Isidro Investments, LLC for program uses in Latin America, the Caribbean, and other countries approved by the Isidro Board of Directors for the period of August 1, 2021 to be repaid by July 31, 2024.
+On May 28, 2021, CRS received another note payable of \$1,000 from SVCF, which serves as capital to Isidro Investments, LLC for program uses in Latin America, the Caribbean, and other countries approved by the Isidro Board of Directors.
+CRS repaid the note payable on July 31, 2024.

-During the years ended September 30, 2023 and 2022, total interest expense incurred on borrowings totaled \$1,699 and \$866, respectively.
+During the years ended September 30, 2024 and 2023, total interest expense incurred on borrowings totaled \$1,431 and \$1,699, respectively.